White papers versus e-books

 As for the format, it was turned on its side in landscape mode, like a slide deck.
 And it was chunked into short sections of one page each.

-Producing that e-book was certainly no easier than doing a white paper.
 The research and writing were about the same as 1.5 regular white papers, while the design was substantially more effort.

 Conclusions

-If your content does that, you can call it an e-book, a white paper, or whatever… and your audience will still thank you for it.
+If your content does that, you can call it an e-book, a white paper, or whatever… and your audience will thank you for it.

 What do you think are the main differences between a white paper and an e-book?
 Please leave us your comment below.